Fogg Behaviour Model

 How can we use the model?

-The Fogg behaviour model provides a framework for designers to understand what stops people from completing an activity and how technology can be used to alter behaviour.
+It provides a framework for designers to understand what stops people from completing an activity and how technology can alter behaviour.
 For example, if users are not completing a target behaviour, such as paying for goods in their shopping basket, the model would suggest that designers should explore shopper motivations (e.g. discounts & social proof), their ability to get through the checkout process (e.g. usability) and what prompts there are during the experience (e.g. call-to-actions).

 Three core motivators – Psychological drivers: